A father says he put 1,000 miles on his automobile to search out specialty components for his premature infant daughter

 2022-05-23 05:59:17

-"I'd really love for someone to determine why we weren't warned as the parents of premature children," Mac Jaehnert said Saturday.
+"I'd really love for someone to figure out why we weren't warned as the parents of untimely youngsters," Mac Jaehnert mentioned Saturday.
 "This absolutely blindsided us...
-When did they know and why weren't we warned of this shortage, as a result of it put a number of families in a extremely devastating place."
+When did they know and why weren't we warned of this shortage, because it put lots of households in a really devastating place."

 CNN's Edward-Isaac Dovere and Kaitlan Collins contributed to this report.